agrana/free_personal_stack/QUICK_START.md

 - **Cause**: Wrong password or token type
 - **Fix**:
   - `SUPABASE_ACCESS_TOKEN` must be a **personal access token** (from Account → Access Tokens), NOT the service role key
-  - `SUPABASE_DB_PASSWORD` is the database password you set when creating the project
+  - `SUPABASE_DATABASE_PASSWORD` is the database password you set when creating the project

 **Error: "Circuit breaker open" or connection timeouts**
 - **Cause**: Supabase infrastructure issue or database paused